 Simple matplotlib Histogram Example

-In this pyplot histogram example, we were generating a random array and assigned it to x.
-Next, we are drawing a python histogram using the hist function.
+In this example, we were generating a random array and assigning it to x.
+Next, we are drawing a Python histogram using the matplotlib pyplot hist function.
 Notice that we haven’t used the bins argument.

 import matplotlib.pyplot as plt import numpy as np x = np.random.randn(1000) print(x) plt.hist(x) plt.show()